molavades/molavades/README.md

  <h1 align = "center"><img src="https://github.com/suhasmaddali/GIF-files/blob/main/animat-campfire-color.gif" width="75" />Hi there, I'm Snehal Molavade 👋</h1>

 Welcome to my portfolio!

 I am a passionate **AI** and **Data Engineer** with expertise in building scalable data pipelines, developing intelligent systems, and solving complex problems using **machine learning** and **big data** technologies.
 This repository showcases my academic and professional projects.

 <h2> 👨‍🎓🙋‍♂️ About Me 💼🎒: </h2>

-I am pursuing a Master’s in Information Systems at Northeastern University[__Northeastern University - College of Engineering__](https://coe.northeastern.edu/) Expected to graduate in May 2025.
+I am pursuing a Master’s in Information Systems at Northeastern University [__Northeastern University - College of Engineering__](https://coe.northeastern.edu/) Expected to graduate in May 2025.

-I have *4+ years* of experience building and deploying __machine learning__ and __deep learning models__.

-Furthermore, I have a strong practical and theoretical experience in the development of __Large Language Models (LLMs)__ and __Generative AI__.

 A  ETL Developer/Data Engineer with **5 years** of IT experience, specializing in ETL design, development, and data integration solutions for Finance and Healthcare domains.
 I have a strong track record of building scalable data pipelines and implementing robust data warehousing solutions.